-Since 2015 Antucoya mine has been controlling the construction of the pit walls using two metrics in order to improve the stability, safety and economic value of the mine, namely: (1) the Design Factor, to evaluate the as-built compliance to design; and (2) the Condition Factor, to assess the health, damage and scaling of the bench faces.
+Since 2015 Antucoya mine has been controlling the construction of the pit walls using two metrics in order to improve the stability, safety, and economic value of the mine, namely: (1) the Design Factor, which evaluate the as-built compliance of the pit walls to the design plan; and (2) the Condition Factor, which assesses the health, damage, and scaling of the bench faces.

-The monitoring and control using these metrics resulted in the implementation of new best practices defined in a collaboration between the Geotechnical, Drilling and Blasting and the Loading and Hauling teams.
-The result is improved compliance with the Berm Width of the benches, which in turn has improved the safety and operational continuity.
+Monitoring and controling using these metrics resulted in new best practices defined by the Geotechnical, Drilling and Blasting, and the Loading and Hauling teams.
+The result is improved compliance with the Berm Width of the benches, which in turn has improved the safety and operational continuity of the mine.

-The methodology to improve the slope construction as implemented by the Geotechnical team at Antucoya mine follows a series of steps which uses TIMining SICT to support the information management and automate the Design Factor calculations:
+To improve slope construction, the Geotechnical team at Antucoya mine follows a series of steps which uses SICT to automate the Design Factor calculations.
+The steps were:

 - Use of the Design Factor to evaluate design parameters such as: Berm Width, Bench Face Angle, Toe Line, etc.

 - Evaluation of the Condition Factor through the mapping of elements such as the presence of half barrels, crest fracturing, face profile or the presence of unstable blocks, among others.

 - Identification and location of compliance deviations with the design and quality of the bench faces.

 - Root cause analysis of the elements that create good or poor slope construction compliance results, based on the correlation with the geotechnical-structural model and the drilling and blasting practices.

 - Review the results of the analysis together with the Drilling and Blasting team, confirm the root causes of the deviations, and collaboratively define the modifications to the process to achieve better slopes.